akilcodes-7/Bandit-CTF-Journey/Bandit-Level-00.md

-## Bandit Level 00 → Level 01
+## Bandit Level 01 → Level 02

 ### 🎯 Objective

-- Log in to the Bandit game using the given credentials
+- Log in as `bandit1`
-- Read the `readme` file
+- Locate the file named `-`
-- Obtain the password for the next level
+- Read the file to obtain the password for the next level

 ---

 ### 🧭 Quick Action Summary

-- Login as `bandit0`
+- Login as `bandit1`
-- Locate the `readme` file
+- Identify the file named `-`
-- Read the file to extract the password
+- Access the file using a relative path
-- Use the password to access the next level
+- Extract the password for Level 02

 ---

 ### 🔑 Credentials Provided

-- **Username:** bandit0
+- **Username:** bandit1
-- **Password:** bandit0
+- **Password:** ZjlJTmM6FvvyRnrB2rfNWOZOTa6ip5If

 ---

 ### 🔍 Method of Solve

-The password for the next level is stored inside a file named `readme` in the home directory.
+The password for the next level is stored inside a file named `-`.
-By listing the files and reading the contents of this file, the password can be obtained.
+Because filenames starting with a hyphen are treated as command options, the file must be accessed using a relative path.

 Steps followed:
-- Display the list of files
+- List all files in the directory
+- Use a relative path to safely open the file
-- Open and read the `readme` file
+- Read the file to retrieve the password

 ---